Here are some collected definitions from around the Web that discuss the meaning of critical thinking:

 The last stage of Solution Fluency is perhaps the most important; it’s the debrief stage, and it’s one that is an essential factor in critical thinking.
 When engaging in critical thinking, one isn’t focused on stopping after the outcome.
 Instead, a critical thinker reflects on the learning journey and pinpoints areas for improvement, while also recognizing new applications for synthesized knowledge and ideas.
 You never ignore your mistakes, but you don’t dwell on them either—you learn, you internalize, and you move on to the next challenge.

 If we want to define critical thinking even further, a good lens to look through is one of comparison.
 Consider this graphic below that suggest what critical thinking is and what it isn’t.

 Those are just a few of the many contrasting qualities between critical and non-critical thinking, and the list could easily be expanded.
-To look at it another way, this simple comparison below comes from by Saga Briggs.
+To look at it another way, this simple comparison below comes from an Inform Ed article by Saga Briggs.
 It features some ideas of what critical thinking is often mistaken for.